Game Over For Rajkumar Hirani? Director To Be DISMISSED From Munna Bhai 3 Due To #MeToo Allegations?

 Vidhu Vinod Chopra To Drop Rajkumar Hirani From Munna Bhai 3?

-Reports are doing the rounds that Vidhu Vinod Chopra is miffed with Rajkumar Hirani and will soon drop him from Munna Bhai 3 as the sexual harassment allegations refuse to die down despite several weeks have passed and that's bringing a bad name to his movies which is already in the pipeline.
+Reports are doing the rounds that Vidhu Vinod Chopra is miffed with Rajkumar Hirani and will soon drop him from Munna Bhai 3 as the sexual harassment allegations refuse to die down despite several weeks have passed and that's bringing a bad name to his movies which are already in the pipeline.

 Rajkumar Hirani Confirmed His Relationship With Vidhu Vinod Chopra Is Strained